 A screen, a throne, a clock and the tower

-John Neville’s tomb lies in the south aisle of the Nave where he is accompanied by his wife Matilda.
-The tomb of John’s father Ralph Neville is also in the cathedral.
+John Neville’s tomb lies in the south aisle of the nave where he is accompanied by his wife Matilda.
+The tomb of John’s father Ralph Neville is also here.
 It was this Ralph who successfully led the English into victory over the Scots at the Battle of Neville’s Cross just outside Durham in 1346.
 As an honour for the victory he became the first layman to be allowed burial in the cathedral.

 During the Civil War when 4,000 Scottish prisoners were held in the cathedral following the Battle of Dunbar (1650) nearly all the woodwork in the great church was destroyed by the Scottish prisoners for firewood.
-The clock was spared, seemingly, because it has a carving of the sacred Scottish thistle upon it.
+The clock was spared, supposedly because it features a carving of the sacred Scottish thistle.